michaelreneer/Shared/README.md

 #### Install Shared Submodule

-Add [submodule][] in git.
+Add Shared as a [submodule][] in git.

 ```bash
 cd "<Project Directory>"
 git submodule add "git@github.com:michaelreneer/Shared.git"
 ```

-Drag the Shared folder from Finder into the Xcode Project Navigator.
+Open Xcode and drag the Shared folder from Finder into the Project Navigator.

 Commit the changes.